UTSA vs. Houston: Odds, spread, over/under - September 2

 UTSA vs. Houston Betting Trends

-- UTSA put together a 7-7-0 record against the spread last season.
+- UTSA covered seven times in 14 games with a spread last season.

-- The Roadrunners were 5-6 ATS last season when playing as at least 1.5-point favorites.
+- The Roadrunners were favored by 1.5 points or more 11 times last season, and covered the spread in five of those matchups.

 |To Win the AAC